NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 ```

-Note that the trace id is specified as part of the URL.
+Note that the trace ID is specified as part of the URL.
 If missing, NSO will generate and assign one on its own.

 ## Developing and Updating a Nano Service <a href="#d5e10046" id="d5e10046"></a>